open-telemetry/opentelemetry.io/content/en/docs/languages/php/context.md

 title: Context
 weight: 55
 cSpell:ignore: Swoole
-description: Learn how context works in instrumented applications.
+description: Learn how the context API works in instrumented applications.
 ---

 OpenTelemetry works by storing and propagating telemetry data.
 For example, when an instrumented application receives a request and a span starts, the span must be available to a component which creates child spans.
-To address this need, OpenTelemetry stores the span in the context.
+To address this need, OpenTelemetry stores the span in the active context.

-See the [Context specification](/docs/specs/otel/context/) for more information on what the context is and does.

-## Context
+## PHP execution context

-Context is globally available within a single PHP execution context, and there can only be one [active context](#active-context) in the current execution context.
-Context can store values (for example, a `Span`).
+The context API is globally available within a single PHP execution context, and there can only be one [active context](#active-context) in the current execution context.

 ### Storage

-Context uses `Storage` to keep track of values.
+Context can store values (for example, a `Span`), and it uses `Storage` to keep track of the stored values.
 By default, a generic `ContextStorage` is used.
 OpenTelemetry for PHP supports other context storage for less common use cases, like asynchronous or concurrent execution with `fibers`.

 ## Context keys

+Values as stored in context as key-value pairs.
+Context keys are used to store and retrieve values from context.

-Context entries are key-value pairs.
-Keys can be created by calling `OpenTelemetry\Context\Context::createKey()`.
+Keys can be created by calling `OpenTelemetry\Context\Context::createKey()`, for
+example:

 ```php
 use OpenTelemetry\Context\Context;